jasongrimes/grimesit-mm/_pages/about.md

 learned programming in **C, C++** and **Java**, then fell in love with the World Wide Web and specialized in web applications.
-I’ve written production **PHP** and **JavaScript** since the dawn of both, and with them maturing into serious languages that run the modern web.
+I’ve written production **PHP** and **JavaScript** since the dawn of both, as they matured into serious languages that run the modern web.

 I helped start-up, scale, and operate [**ProZ.com**](https://www.proz.com/), now the world’s largest network of professional translators and linguists,